hajsf/cv_screaner/README.md

 ![image](https://user-images.githubusercontent.com/46838626/128510121-c48d66a1-2e9a-4db7-8eeb-c79bff92762a.png)

-To avoid this, right click the app icon as shown, select `properties` then select `properties`:
+To avoid this, right click the app icon as shown, then select `properties`:

-Windows 11
+# Windows 11
 ![image](https://user-images.githubusercontent.com/46838626/128509797-250a790c-5971-43c4-a98a-1becdd6a85be.png)

-Windows 10
+# Windows 10
 ![image](https://user-images.githubusercontent.com/46838626/128510364-b9def7f5-d674-45ee-8ec1-1c9b11135869.png)

  Then select `Unblock`, click `Apply` then `Ok`